Ecclesiastes of Erasmus: Humor

 At the time when he wrote Ecclesiastes, Erasmus was nearing the end of his life, and his health was failing him.
 This did not prevent him from producing a cogent and influential treatise on preaching, nor did it prevent him from sprinkling in some of his trademark humor.
 He writes: "If elephants can be trained to dance, lions to play and leopards to hunt, surely priests can be taught to preach."

 Influence

 It is difficult to gauge exactly how influential the Ecclesiastes was in the reform of preaching.
 It was certainly a popular text, going through four editions in the year between its first publishing and the death of Erasmus in 1536.
+"By 1545 there were as many as thirty-six hundred copies of the text in circulation."

+According to Jesuit historian John O'Malley, it was "the longest, most learned, and most comprehensive study of the theory and practice of preaching published up to that time.
+It was a landmark work that drove out of existence the medieval works on preaching, the Artes praedicandi."

 Erasmus proposed in the Ecclesiastes that the Church institute a competence training program.
-Bishops would train priests in the arts of rhetoric, weeding out the poor speakers and instilling the proper tools and traits needed to speak effectively.
-Erasmus was not the only figure at the time to voice similar concerns, but the Council of Trent did refer to the Ecclesiastes while implementing reforms.
-The Ecclesiastes was never finished.
+Bishops would train priests in the arts of rhetoric, weeding out the poor speakers and instilling the proper tools and traits needed to speak effectively: preachers needed to be thoroughly versed in the scriptures.
+Erasmus was not the only figure at the time to voice similar concerns, but the Council of Trent did refer to the Ecclesiastes and used its thought while implementing reforms.